microsoft/SmartDump/README.md

     -ma     Manual full memory dump.

     -d      Collect number of dumps.

+    -de	    Collect number of dumps in 'Dump for each' mode.
+Dumps will be captured for each of different exception types.

     -n      Number of exceptions to be captured.
 Default is 5.
 Set to 0 means unlimited.